-Never having even eaten nut loaf before, let alone having made it, I was a little hesitant to make something for Johanna's upcoming roundup of nut roasts.
+Never having even eaten nut loaf before, let alone having made it, I was a little hesitant to make something for Johanna's roundup of nut roast recipes.
 I'm a beans and grains kind of vegetarian, preferring my dinners to resemble meat as little as possible.
 I'm also not accustomed to thinking of nuts as a main dinner feature.
 But I didn't want to let Johanna down and so turned my attention to coming up with something for her event.
 Mushrooms were a must, I knew that much, but where to go from there?
 After browsing through a few recipes, including two recent ones from Lucy and Dhivya, and another one I found via a google search, I drafted an idea that incorporated puff pastry.
 If I was going to try something new, I was going for the total experience this time around.

 The result was a wonderful surprise!
 The mild nuttiness of the quinoa complimented the nuts perfectly, without overpowering the earthy flavor of the mushrooms.
 I may have used a bit too much puff pastry, but the added flaky crunch was a nice addition.
-I served it with salad and my Simple Salsa Sauce.
+I served it with salad and my simple salsa sauce.
 A very satisfying meal it was that was very much enjoyed by my sweetie and myself.
 While nut roast is not likely to become regular fare at Lisa's Kitchen, I do thank Johanna for the occasion to try something I likely would otherwise have avoided.

 |Mushroom Nut Roast in Puff Pastry|